Do Go On - 125 - The Legend of Bigfoot

 And a street performer called Hillbilly Willie.

 Hillbilly Willie.
-Hillbilly Willie.

-It just seems like there's not all that much big foot stuff going on.
+It just seems like there's not all that much

-It's an artwork contest, though.
+There is an artwork contest, though.

-It's called the big foot artwork contest.
+It's called the Bigfoot artwork contest.

-So I guess and it says you could do anything.
-It could be.
+So I guess, and it says you could do anything, it could be.

-Also, it doesn't have to be Bigfoot related.
+Oh, so it doesn't have to be Bigfoot related.

-Yeah, I think it might have to be, but it could be a painting or a sculpture or whatever.
+I think it might have to be, but it could be a painting or a sculpture or whatever.

-Cost you five bucks to enter.
+It cost you five bucks to enter.

 I've already made the fucking art, mate.